FOR the bulk of my working life, being asked what my job is was pretty simple. If not without the odd hazard.

 And above all, ironically, working in travel had put travelling on hold.

 So, as soon as that hurdle was removed, it became increasingly hard to find a viable reason not to listen to the voice in the back of my head going on about the Oasis Overland Trans-Africa trip.

-And so, six months out from departure, the tables have been turned and it is the staff of Oasis who may well end up regretting mentioning “you know where we are if you need anything” in a tweet.
+And so, six months out from departure, the tables have been turned and it is the staff of Oasis who may well end up regretting the “you know where we are if you need anything” message.

 Don’t think they need to worry too much for now as most of my questions this far out are imponderables which they are unlikely to be unable to answer – the sort which differ for each trip and, more pertinently, each person.
 Africa and this style (and length) of overland travel is not an exact science.